Last Updated on March 10, 2021 by Julia Wilson

 - Pleural effusion – Accumulation of fluid in the pleural cavity, fluid may be blood, chyle, transudate.
 There are many possible causes of this including cancer, congestive heart failure, liver failure, fluid overload, infection and torn blood vessels.

 - Pulmonary edema – Fluid in the lungs.

 - Hairballs – Accumulation of hair in the stomach and intestine.

 - Heart disease – Not one disease but several disorders relating to the heart.

-- Lung tumours – Benign or cancerous tumours of the lungs.
-May have originated in the lungs or spread (metastasised) from another location; metastasised lung tumours are common in cats as the lungs receive blood flow from the rest of the body.
+- Lung tumours – Benign or cancerous tumours of the lungs that may have originated in the lungs or spread (metastasised) from another location; metastasised lung tumours are common in cats as the lungs receive blood flow from the rest of the body.

 - Congestive heart failure – A life-threatening disorder which occurs when the heart doesn’t pump blood as efficiently as it should.
 This causes fluid to back up in the lungs and abdomen, while other organs don’t receive enough blood to function properly.

-- Nasopharyngeal polyps – Benign growths which arise from the mucous membranes of the nose.
+- Nasopharyngeal polyps – Benign growths that arise from the mucous membranes of the nose.

 - Pulmonary embolism – A blockage in the lungs most commonly caused by a blood clot but other blockages may include gas, heartworm, fat globule or tumour.